-1 LIPA HEARING 11-29-2021 2 dark sky ordinances.
-This is being done at the 3 request of those municipalities; and if we receive additional requests from other municipalities, we 4 will do the same.
-5 We are also proposing to amend our 6 tariff to provide relief for customers who experience 7 prolonged outages.
-So prolonged outage is after a 8 major storm, if your power is out for three days or 9 10 more, and you will not have to pay service charges during that time.
-You will get a refund on your bill 11 12 or credit for your bill for those service charges.
-13 This is consistent with New York State policy.
-We'll also suspend collections activity for customers who 14 15 identify that they're having financial distress 16 related to the outage.
-17 And then, finally, some 18 miscellaneous tariff changes to clarify language.
-We 19 put in place full attachment fees consistent with the New York State methodology in 2020, and there was 20 21 some ambiguity into the language about how those 22 applied to street lights or clarifying that the lower of the pole attachment fees, which is around \$7 a 23 24 year, does apply to municipal streetlights.
-25 So now I am going to turn it over
+- 2 dark sky ordinances.
+This is being done at the - 3 request of those municipalities; and if we receive - 4 additional requests from other municipalities, we - 5 will do the same. - 6 We are also proposing to amend our - 7 tariff to provide relief for customers who experience - 8 prolonged outages.
+So prolonged outage is after a - 9 major storm, if your power is out for three days or - 10 more, and you will not have to pay service charges - 11 during that time.
+You will get a refund on your bill - or credit for your bill for those service charges. - 13 This is consistent with New York State policy.
+We'll - 14 also suspend collections activity for customers who - identify that they're having financial distress - 16 related to the outage. - 17 And then, finally, some - 18 miscellaneous tariff changes to clarify language.
+We - 19 put in place full attachment fees consistent with the - New York State methodology in 2020, and there was - 21 some ambiguity into the language about how those - 22 applied to street lights or clarifying that the lower - of the pole attachment fees, which is around \$7 a - year, does apply to municipal streetlights. - 25 So now I am going to turn it over

-1 LIPA HEARING 11-29-2021 2 to Jim Miskiewicz, LIPA's General Counsel who, is 3 going to talk about proposed changes to our Freedom Of Information rules.
-4 5 MR. MISKIEWICZ: Good morning, The -- first of all, the ladies and gentlemen.
-6 utility and service provider, PSEG Long Island are 7 both governed by the Freedom of Information Law of 8 9 New York State, which provides ready access to records belonging to utility for anyone's request.
-10 11 We are making changes to update the 12 regulations that were first promulgated in the 1990s, 13 for housekeeping purposes.
-And we are also adding a change to regulations governing the collection of 14 15 fees related to the cost of providing or gathering 16 information to provide to requesters.
-None of the 17 changes will, in any way, affect the public's right 18 to access to any information.
-That is governed by 19 law and also by judicial decision.
-And so these are merely housekeeping changes to update the 20 21 regulations, as I said, which were promulgated some 22 time ago, is also to conform better to the fee 23 collection regulations that are already permitted under FOIL and largely to defray the costs associated 24 with those in -- in areas where commercial or similar 25
+- 2 to Jim Miskiewicz, LIPA's General Counsel who, is - 3 going to talk about proposed changes to our Freedom - 4 Of Information rules. - 5 MR. MISKIEWICZ: Good morning, - 6 ladies and gentlemen.
+The -- first of all, the - 7 utility and service provider, PSEG Long Island are - 8 both governed by the Freedom of Information Law of - 9 New York State, which provides ready access to - 10 records belonging to utility for anyone's request. - We are making changes to update the - regulations that were first promulgated in the 1990s, - for housekeeping purposes.
+And we are also adding a - 14 change to regulations governing the collection of - 15 fees related to the cost of providing or gathering - information to provide to requesters.
+None of the - 17 changes will, in any way, affect the public's right - 18 to access to any information.
+That is governed by - 19 law and also by judicial decision.
+And so these are - 20 merely housekeeping changes to update the - 21 regulations, as I said, which were promulgated some - 22 time ago, is also to conform better to the fee - 23 collection regulations that are already permitted - 24 under FOIL and largely to defray the costs associated - 25 with those in -- in areas where commercial or similar